IgniteUI/igniteui-docfx/en/components/charts/features/chart-markers.md

 # Angular Chart Marker Example

-In the following example, the [Line Chart](../types/line-chart.md) is comparing the generation of renewable electricity for the countries Europe, China, and USA over the years of 2009 to 2019 with markers enabled by setting the [`MarkerType`]({environment:dvApiBaseUrl}/products/ignite-ui-angular/api/docs/typescript/latest/enums/NaNmarkertype.html) property to "Circle."
+In the following example, the [Line Chart](../types/line-chart.md) is comparing the generation of renewable electricity for the countries Europe, China, and USA over the years of 2009 to 2019 with markers enabled by setting the [`MarkerType`]({environment:dvApiBaseUrl}/products/ignite-ui-angular/api/docs/typescript/latest/enums/NaNmarkertype.html) property to [`Circle`]({environment:dvApiBaseUrl}/products/ignite-ui-angular/api/docs/typescript/latest/enums/NaNmarkertype.html#Circle) enum value.

 The colors of the markers are also managed by setting the [`markerBrushes`]({environment:dvApiBaseUrl}/products/ignite-ui-angular/api/docs/typescript/latest/classes/igniteui_angular_charts.igxdomainchartcomponent.html#markerBrushes) and [`markerOutlines`]({environment:dvApiBaseUrl}/products/ignite-ui-angular/api/docs/typescript/latest/classes/igniteui_angular_charts.igxdomainchartcomponent.html#markerOutlines) properties in the sample below.
 The markers and [`chartType`]({environment:dvApiBaseUrl}/products/ignite-ui-angular/api/docs/typescript/latest/classes/igniteui_angular_charts.igxcategorychartcomponent.html#chartType) is configurable in this sample by using the drop-downs as well.